Creating Sanitized Database Snapshots with DBSnapper¶

 Now we need to update our target configuration and specify the query_file

-that will be used for sanitization:
+that will be used for sanitization along with the dst_url

 Perform the sanitization¶